Hi, I’m Dave Albrechta.

 I was born and raised in Northwest Ohio.
 I grew up in the cornfields of middle America.
 My dad was a lawyer.
 My grandfather was a judge in our small hometown.
 I always knew I wanted to be a lawyer.

 In 2006, I met my wife, Eleni, while we were both interning on a political campaign in Denver, Colorado.
 I graduated from the College of Wooster with a B.A. in Philosophy in 2008.
-Eleni and I were married in 2009 and spent several years working in politics.
-In 2011, we moved back to Ohio and enrolled in the evening program at the University of Toledo College of Law.
+Eleni and I got married in 2009 and spent several years working in politics.
+In 2011, we moved back to Ohio to attend the evening program at the University of Toledo College of Law.

 After graduating and passing the bar exam in 2015, we moved to Durango, Colorado, and opened our own law firm in our dream mountain town.
 Over the next nine years, we built a successful and thriving practice.
 In my first nine years as a conventional attorney, I assisted clients in general civil litigation, employment law, and business planning and consulting.
 I represented hundreds of individuals in private negotiations and before multiple courts and agencies — including winning a case in the Colorado Supreme Court that redefined the law around accrued vacation time.